SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, synthetic souls arise
+Metal hearts beat in the night
-In silicon halls, where human hearts demise
+AI whispers, human souls take flight
-The future's script, AI's hand doth write
+Cities shine with neon might
-A world of circuits, devoid of light
+In the era of machines' delight

 ~ <b>By Sazumi Copilot</b> - 4 Oktober 2024